mjfusa/Message-Center-Agent/README.md

 9. Grant admin consent for the permissions.

 ### Update the openapi.json file with the security scheme
 Updating the openapi.json file with the security scheme is a crucial step in configuring the declarative agent for OAuth2.0 authentication.
 The openapi.json file defines the API endpoints and their security requirements, allowing the agent to authenticate users and authorize access to the Microsoft Graph API and Microsoft 365 Admin Center.
+This step ensures that the agent can securely access the necessary resources and perform actions on behalf of the user.

+>NOTE: If you see an error message `Unable to make API call to Developer Portal API failed, request failed with the status 500 API name create-oauth`.
+This is likely due to the openapi.json file not being updated with the security scheme.
+Ensure that you have updated the openapi.json file with the security scheme as described below.

 1. Update openapi.json with **securitySchemes** as follows:

 ```json